INTERSECT-SDK/python-sdk/examples/SUBMISSION_RULES.md

 ## Dependencies

-1) Try to avoid any dependency not installed as a mandatory `intersect_sdk` dependency.
+1) Try to avoid any dependency not installed as a mandatory `intersect_sdk` dependency. `pydantic`, `typing_extensions`, and `annotated_types` are dependencies which are mandatory as part of an `intersect_sdk` installation, and usage of these libraries is encouraged.
-2) All broker examples should use MQTT for the configuration.
+2) All broker examples should use MQTT for the configuration, with the exception of `1_hello_world`.

+## Validation

+Validation should be expressed as declaratively as possible, through `pydantic`, `typing_extensions`, and `annotated_types` imports.
+Try to avoid implementing validation directly in the function body, as that cannot be represented in the generated schemas.